 – Shop at SOGO, the biggest department store in the city boasting 13 floors of fashion.

-– Playdium Virtual Reality – bringing Hong Kong’s quirky side to life, this high-tech centre is a must.
+– Playdium Virtual Reality brings Hong Kong’s quirky side to life.
+This high-tech center is a must.
 Using state of the art technology and VR goggles, you can solve puzzles, compete in a boxing ring or take out zombies.
 Great for kids!

-– Fashion Walk – wander this famous collection of boutique shops on Kingston Street and catch a glance of some of the most glamorous residents of the city.
+– Wander the famous collection of boutique shops on Kingston Street at Fashion Walk and catch a glance of some of the most glamorous residents in Hong Kong.

-– Eslite Bookstore – fiction lovers will be in heaven in this enormous bookstore which spans three storeys and has books in English and Chinese for both adults and kids.
+– At Eslite Bookstore, fiction lovers will be in heaven in this enormous bookstore which spans three storeys and has books in English and Chinese for both adults and kids.

-– Cat Store – calling all feline fans!
+– The Cat Store is calling all feline fans!
 This cat cafe allows guests to bond with the fluffy residents while tucking into Chinese and Western cuisine.

-– Jardine’s Bazaar – if you want to escape from the high-priced fare at the glitzy shopping malls, take a stroll to Jardine’s Bazaar where you can rummage for bargains (just don’t expect all the designer labels to be legit!).
+– Jardine’s Bazaar welcomes you if you want to escape from the high-priced fare at the glitzy shopping malls.
+Take a stroll to Jardine’s Bazaar where you can rummage for bargains (just don’t expect all the designer labels to be legit).